infretis/infretis/examples/gromacs/puckering/README.md

 gmx mdrun -deffnm md -ntomp 2 -ntmpi 1 -pin on -v

 ```
 We can process our trajectory files for visualization purposes.
-The following commands create a file "md-traj.xyz" that you can animate in Avogadro.
+The following commands create a file `md-traj.xyz` that you can animate in Avogadro.
 ```bash
 # visualization
 printf '1\n1\n' | gmx trjconv -f md.trr -pbc whole -center -o md-whole.xtc -s md.tpr